 However, doctors can look for signs of microvascular ischemic disease using brain MRI scans.

 The symptoms of microvascular ischemic brain disease can range from mild to severe, depending on the extent of the damage.

 People who have mild forms of microvascular ischemic brain disease may have no symptoms.
 However, those with more advanced white matter damage may experience:

 - changes in mood

 - changes in bladder habits

-Small vessel disease accounts for up to
+Small vessel disease accounts for

 - numbness in the face, arms, or legs

 Anyone experiencing symptoms of a stroke requires immediate medical attention.

 Age is a significant risk factor for microvascular ischemic brain disease.
 According to a 2019 review, the disease affects just 5% of people aged 50 years but nearly 100% of people over the age of 90 years.